Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Introduction

 We see that the pre-multiplied spectra all share similar features.
-First, the data collapse at low values of $T^+$ (high frequencies) in inner scaling, and at high values of $T^o$ (low frequencies) in outer scaling.
-Second, there is a peak located at $T^+ \approx 10-15$ for channels, and $T^+ \approx 20$ for boundary layers and pipes.
-This peak is identified with the start of the convective ridge, and its magnitude varies with Reynolds number at low Reynolds numbers, more so for the internal flows than for the boundary layer.
-Third, as the Reynolds number increases, there is increased energy content at low frequencies ($T^o = O(1)$), marking the development of the sub-convective regime.
+First, the data collapse at low values of $T^+$ (high frequencies) in inner scaling, {consistent with the findings of \citet{pirozzoli_pressure_2025}, who note the universality at the small-scale end of the spectra}.
+In outer scaling at high values of $T^o$ (low frequencies), the spectra also collapse.
+Second, there is a peak located at $T^+ \approx 10-15$ for channels and $T^+ \approx 20$ for boundary layers and pipes.
+This peak is identified with the start of the {inner-scaled peak} and its magnitude varies with Reynolds number at low Reynolds numbers, more so for the internal flows than for the boundary layer.
+Third, as the Reynolds number increases, there is increased energy content at low frequencies ($T^o = O(1)$), marking the development of the {low-frequency portion}.

-In what follows, we will use these observations to propose two new models for the wall-pressure spectrum that explicitly account for these inner- and outer-scaled contributions by treating each scaling as a distinct eddy.
-The models apply to boundary layer, pipe flow, and channel flows, and correctly capture the convective and sub-convective contributions at high Reynolds number, and reproduce the Reynolds-number-dependent behaviour of the variance in agreement with previous work.
-Furthermore, the models provide new insights into the underlying physics of the wall pressure fluctuations.
+In what follows, we use these observations to develop two semi-empirical models for the wall-pressure spectrum that explicitly represent the bimodal picture as a sum of inner- and outer-scaled {spectral components}.
+The models apply to boundary layer, pipe flow, and channel flows, and {capture the pre-multiplied spectra} at high Reynolds number while reproducing the Reynolds-number-dependent behaviour of the variance in agreement with previous work.